cmlarsen/fechtonomicon/APP_STORE_SUBMISSION.md

-# 📱 App Store Submission Guide - The Fechto
+# 📱 App Store Submission Guide - Fechtonomicon

-Your complete step-by-step guide to submitting The Fechto to the Apple App Store.
+Your complete step-by-step guide to submitting Fechtonomicon to the Apple App Store.

 ---